Treatment options for chronic myeloid leukaemia (CML)

 Deciding which treatment you need

-A team of doctors, and other professionals discuss the best treatment and care for you.
+A team of doctors and other professionals discuss the best treatment and care for you.
 They are the multidisciplinary team (MDT).
 Your MDT might include:

-• a radiologist – a doctor specialising in reporting x-rays and scans
+- a radiologist – a doctor specialising in reporting x-rays and scans

-• a specialist haematology nurse – also called a clinical nurse specialist (CNS)
+- a specialist haematology nurse – also called a clinical nurse specialist (CNS)

 The MDT look at a number of different factors including:

-• the phase of your CML
+- the phase of your CML

-• whether you have other health conditions
+- whether you have other health conditions

-• your age and level of fitness
+- your age, general health and level of fitness

-• the results of genetic tests on your CML cells looking for abnormal chromosomes
+genetic tests on your CML cells

-• your personal situation and preference
+- your personal situation and preference

 Your doctor will talk to you about your treatment options.
 They will discuss the benefits and the possible side effects with you.